aalberti/articles/mental models/turtles.md

-#Turn animal into turtles, all the way
+#Turtles rule, all the way

 Mental models help you take decisions when they fit the reality you're facing.
 Many models are too simple to match enough situations.